Sundance Mountain Resort with Kids: Redford's Utah Paradise

 The Magic of Sundance Mountain Resort

 There is a reason Robert Redford chose this particular canyon to build his vision of what a mountain resort should be.
+Sundance Resort cabins and rooms on Booking.
 Sundance Mountain Resort sits in the shadow of Mount Timpanogos, tucked into the north fork of Provo Canyon about an hour south of Park City.
 It is smaller, quieter, and more intimate than any of the big Wasatch resorts, and that is exactly the point.
 Sundance feels like a place where time moves differently, where the trees are older, the creek is louder, and the whole family can take a collective deep breath.

-We first visited Sundance when our kids were 3 and 6, and it immediately became one of our favorite family escapes.
-The resort is small enough that you can see the whole mountain from the base, which means you can spot your kids on the slopes without binoculars.
+We first brought the kids to Sundance when Liam was three and Ava was a baby on Tyler's back.
+It immediately became one of our favorite family escapes.
+The resort is small enough that you can see most of the mountain from the base, which means you can spot your kids on the slopes without binoculars.
 The terrain is manageable and varied, the staff is warm and unhurried, and there is a genuine commitment to art, nature, and community that you can feel the moment you drive through the gate.

 Sundance is about 55 miles from Park City, most of it on the scenic Highway 189 through Provo Canyon.
 The drive follows the Provo River and passes Deer Creek Reservoir, and on a clear day it is one of the most beautiful drives in Utah.
-Plan about an hour each way, and if possible, stop at Bridal Veil Falls on the way.
-It is visible from the road and especially spectacular in winter when it freezes into a massive ice formation.
+Plan about an hour each way, and if possible, stop at Bridal Veil Falls.
+Visible from the road and especially spectacular in winter when it freezes into a massive ice formation.

 What makes Sundance different from the big Park City resorts is the scale.
 This is not a place where you need a trail map and a GPS to navigate.
-There are four lifts, 45 runs, and 450 acres of skiable terrain.
-Compare that to Park City Mountain over 7,300 acres and you get a sense of how intimate Sundance is.
-For families with young kids, this smaller scale is actually an advantage because it is far less overwhelming and much easier to keep track of everyone.
+There are four lifts, around 45 runs, and 450 acres of skiable terrain.
+Compare that to Park City Mountain at over 7,300 acres and you get a sense of how intimate Sundance is.
+For families with young kids, this smaller scale is actually an advantage.
+Far less overwhelming.
+Much easier to keep track of everyone.

 Skiing at Sundance with Kids

 The ski terrain at Sundance is surprisingly varied for a small resort.
 The front side has gentle green runs perfect for beginners, while the back side offers steeper blues and even some challenging blacks.
-The elevation ranges from about 6,100 feet at the base to 8,250 feet at the summit, which is lower than the Park City resorts.
-This means slightly warmer temperatures and less altitude impact on the kids, both of which are positives for family skiing.
+The elevation ranges from about 6,100 feet at the base to 8,250 feet at the summit, lower than the Park City resorts.
+Slightly warmer temperatures and less altitude impact on the kids, both positives for family skiing.

 What I love about skiing Sundance with kids is the pace.
 Nobody is racing to first chair here.
 Nobody is counting vertical feet or bragging about how many runs they got.
 The vibe is relaxed and joyful, and that energy is contagious.
 Our kids ski better at Sundance because they are less stressed.
 They take more chances, try harder runs, and actually enjoy the process of getting better because there is no pressure.

-Lift tickets at Sundance are significantly cheaper than the big Park City resorts, and kids under 5 ski free.
+Lift tickets at Sundance are significantly cheaper than the big Park City resorts, and kids under five ski free.
 For a family of four doing a day trip from Park City, the total cost including gas and lift tickets is often less than a single adult ticket at Deer Valley.
 If your kids are beginners or early intermediates and you want a mellow, affordable ski day, Sundance is hard to beat.
-Just make sure everyone has quality hiking and snow boots that can handle the walk from the parking lot to the base because it is uphill and can be icy.
+Just make sure everyone has quality boots that can handle the walk from the parking lot to the base.
+It is uphill and can be icy.

 Summer at Sundance: Hiking and Nature